dude0413/LucidDreamingBot/README.md

 v1.3: added the "Has replied to: # posts"

-v1.4: added it to where it you can enter questions you are looking for and the answers you want for each of the questions in a txt file called 'replies_to_reply'.
+v1.4: BIG UPDATE added it to where it you can enter questions you are looking for and the answers you want for each of the questions in a txt file called 'replies_to_reply'.
 You would seperate them by ';'.
 Removed the "Has replied to: # posts" feature.
+This update it x10 more easier to add more questions to look for, also a lot easier to answer.

 v1.5: Small update, included the number of #'s I have commented on, into each comment.